How much homeowners insurance do I need for mortgage?

 A mortgage lender may require additional coverage if your home is considered a risk.
 As an example, if your home is located in a flood zone or in an earthquake-prone area you may have to put flood or earthquake insurance in place.
 Here are a few common additional coverages a lender may require:

 Flood insurance: Standard homeowners insurance does not protect against flood or earthquake damage, but if you live in a flood zone, your mortgage company will likely require that coverage.
-Flood insurance policies can be purchased through the National Flood Insurance Program (NFIP) or private insurers.
+Flood insurance policies can be purchased through the National Flood Insurance Program (NFIP) or a private insurance company.
 The cost of a policy varies dramatically depending on your properties risk factors.
 According to data from FEMA, the average cost of flood insurance is about $700 a year but that figure can go up dramatically if you live oceanfront or on the coast.

 Windstorm insurance: While wind damage is covered by most insurance policies, there are insurers in certain areas (usually coastal or high risk for tornadoes) that may exclude wind damage from a standard policy.
 If this is the case, you will have to purchase an additional windstorm policy that would fill this coverage gap.
 Windstorm policies almost always come with a percentage deductible.